 |number||Sets the width of the turtle's pen, which determines the thickness (in pixels) of the trace it leaves, the line it draws.|

 Sets the turtle's image to a specified shape.
 Shape is expressed as

 |Makes the turtle visible.|

-But, as our programs get bigger and more complicated, it would be nice if we had a TurtleGraphics program that could read a file containing commands and execute them as it reads the file.
-It would even be nicer if you could change the instructions and/or add more source code to your program, and then save what you've done to a file.
+But, as our programs get bigger and more complicated, it is necessary for TG (the turtle graphics program) to be able to read a file containing commands and execute them as it reads the file.
+You need to be able to change the instructions and/or add instructions to the program, and then save what you've done to a file.

 Java applications can provide this functionality.